Trump orders more Russia-related probe documents to be declassified

 Trump also ordered the release of FBI interview reports with Justice Department official Bruce Ohr related to the Russia probe, and FBI interview reports related to the Page surveillance warrant applications, White House spokeswoman Sarah Sanders said in a statement.

-Finally, Trump directed the Justice Department to release, without redactions, text messages relating to the Russia probe from former FBI Director James Comey, former FBI Deputy Director Andrew McCabe and other officials, including recently fired FBI agent Peter Strzok.
-Strzok has come under fire for sending texts disparaging Trump as a presidential candidate.
+Finally, Trump directed the Justice Department to release, without redactions, text messages relating to the Russia probe from former FBI Director James Comey, former FBI Deputy Director Andrew McCabe and other officials, including FBI agent Peter Strzok.

-Trump fired Comey in May 2017, originally saying that he fired him over the Russia probe, and then this past May contradicting that and saying that the firing was not “because of the phony Russia investigation.”
+Trump fired Comey in May 2017, originally citing the Russia probe, and then saying that the firing was not “because of the phony Russia investigation.”
 McCabe was fired in March by Attorney General Jeff Sessions.
+Strzok was also recently fired, and has been criticized for sending texts disparaging Trump as a presidential candidate.

 Democrats say that Trump and his allies are politicizing a law enforcement investigation in order to protect the White House.

 A spokeswoman for the FBI declined to comment on Trump’s directive.
+The Justice Department said it was working to comply with the order.

 But one source familiar with the process, speaking on condition of anonymity, said neither the Justice Department nor the FBI had any idea how the declassification process was supposed to work in this case - suggesting Trump’s order had taken them by surprise.